 A study by the Sierra Club determined that producing just one hamburger creates over three pounds of CO2 emissions—the same as driving five miles in a compact car.
 A peer-reviewed life cycle analysis also determined if we chose to consume one of these Beyond Meat burgers in the place of its beef counterpart—even just once a week—it would be the equivalent of taking 12 million cars off the road and would save enough energy to power 2.3 million homes.
 Talk about small changes making a big impact!

-When Is the McPlant Coming to the United States?
+Where Is the McPlant Available in the United States?

 Hey there!
 Want to help us change the world every day through easy, achievable, eco-friendly tips and tricks?
 Sign up for the Brightly Spot and join our movement of over a million changemakers.